-Starting with the release of version 1.07 of the Littlstar VR Cinema app for PS VR, support has been added for play back of videos via an external hard drive or USB (2.0/3.0, exFAT or FAT32 format) flash drive through our player.
+With the release of version 1.10 of the Littlstar VR Cinema app for PS VR, support has been added for fixed frame 2d (mono) and 3d (stereo) videos.
+Along with standard 360 videos, we support play back via an external hard drive or USB (2.0/3.0, exFAT or FAT32 format) flash drive through our player.
 There are a few simple steps that must be followed to get videos to play back correctly; please read through the instructions below and reach out to firstname.lastname@example.org if you have any questions.

 If you've enjoyed our new sideloading feature, please donate to help support further improvements!

 Supported video types

 |Video Type||180 SBS||180 OU/TB||360 SBS||360 OU/TB||FF 2D||FF 3D SBS|

 Note: It is recommended to insert the drive prior to launching the application to avoid disk read errors.

 - must be formatted as exFAT or FAT32

 - must contain a folder named "Littlstar" at the root (top level) directory

 - the name of the folder is case-insensitive

 - all videos need to be placed in this folder or they will not be able to be read by the app